 Pull up your chair and join us for laughs, great conversation, healing and triumphs as we all celebrate birth and motherhood together.

-DISCLAIMER: I am not a doctor or midwife.
-I am a wife, mother and have birthed in many ways.
-I truly believe women can learn much from one another and that sharing and support is vital for women.
+DISCLAIMER: January is not a doctor or midwife.
+She is a wife, mother and has birthed in many ways.
+She truly believes women can learn much from one another and that sharing and support is vital for women.
 BWF does not give medical advice.
 If you have any concerns with your pregnancy or birth contact your doctor or midwife.